 Target Audience & Entry Level

 You learn how to systematically trace, analyze and interpret trends.
 With this knowledge you will be able to give advice to organizations how to adapt to this fast changing world, and in doing so generate long-term success.

 Your teachers provide intensive coaching during the programme.
-All international students will be placed in buddy groups, led by a full-time Fontys ACI student.
+All exchange students will be placed in buddy groups, led by a full-time Fontys ACI student.
 He or she will introduce you to Dutch culture, the city of Tilburg and the campus.
 With questions about practical matters and social engagements you can go to your buddy.